Choking Death Lawsuits Against Nursing Homes

-Choking Injuries in Nursing Home Residents
+Choking Deaths in Nursing Homes

 Nursing home residents with these afflictions need special assistance with eating so they do not choke on their food.
-Nursing personnel should assist them to ensure that they can swallow the food property and that too much food is not put in their mouth at one time.
+Nursing personnel should assist them to ensure that they can swallow their food properly and that too much food is not put in their mouth at one time.

-Even if the choking may be considered accidental, the nursing home and staff can be held accountable for failing to monitor the patient’s choking, through a nursing home negligence lawsuit.
+Even if the choking may be considered accidental, the nursing home should be held accountable for failing to prevent the patient’s choking.
+This can be achieved by pursuing a nursing home choking negligence lawsuit.

 Preventing Choking Deaths in Nursing Homes

 A medical professional/nurse should examine the patient and recommend an eating program for each specific patient.
 Options include initiating a pureed diet (consisting of foods that do not require chewing, like pudding) or initiating a feeding tube.

 Is the food soft enough, cut into small enough pieces, or easy to swallow?
 Is a staff member monitoring the person to prevent choking?
+Are they sitting upright while chewing and swallowing?
 Merely changing a patient’s position minimizing choking hazards.

 Clogged Feeding Tubes and Choking on Medications

 The above choking precautions apply not only to food-related choking but also to medication and feeding tubes.
 Many times we see residents who tragically choked to death on medications or a clogged feeding tube, all because the staff was not properly monitoring the patient in their time of need.